Mortimer333/Dito/README.md

 - **prepare** - called before any preparation of the `DitoElement` constructor but after `HTMLElement` constructor was called
 - **init** - called only once per component instance, before its first render
 - **beforeRender** - called each time before render of component was started
-- **afterRender** - called each time render finished (successfully or not), as first argument it accepts result for the render
+- **afterRender** - called each time render finishes (successfully or not), as first argument it accepts result for the render

 # Template language
 Quick and easy way to build HTML without need for additional JS.
 In template inline call you have access to all values inside `$` and methods defined on the class.